Image Classification

 At least the four top indices are related to felines.
 The prediction content is the probability associated with each one of the labels.
 As we saw on output details, those values are quantized and should be dequantized and apply softmax.

-scale, zero_point = output_details[0]['quantization']
+= output_details[0]['quantization']

-dequantized_output = (predictions.astype(np.float32) - zero_point) * scale
+scale, zero_point = (predictions.astype(np.float32) - zero_point) * scale

-exp_output = np.exp(dequantized_output - np.max(dequantized_output))
+dequantized_output = np.exp(dequantized_output - np.max(dequantized_output))

-probabilities = exp_output / np.sum(exp_output)
+exp_output = exp_output / np.sum(exp_output) probabilities

 Let’s print the top-5 probabilities: